 - legal measures and strategies available to rights holders before, during, and after a trade show,

 - recent and anticipated trends and challenges faced by rights holders and trade show operators.

 In addition, speakers—who will represent academia, civil and criminal litigation practice, rights holder and industry associations, and the U.S. government—will offer their insights, along with case studies and legal strategies that have been successfully employed to remove allegedly infringing goods from a trade show venue.

 Additional details about the meeting appear in the Federal Register Notice, published on September 14, 2017.

 The meeting is open to members of the public to attend on a first-come, first-served basis.
 Registration is free, and is required to attend the meeting in person in Alexandria, Virginia.
-Registration can be done online in advance of the meeting at the link below, and may also be available on site one half hour on the day of the meeting, space permitting.
+Registration can be done online in advance of the meeting, and may also be available on site one half hour on the day of the meeting, space permitting.

 Click here for the agenda.